William C. Sharpless House

-The William C. Sharpless House is an historic, American home that is located in the Germantown neighborhood of Philadelphia, Pennsylvania.
+The William C. Sharpless House is an historic home that is located in the Germantown neighborhood of Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1983.

 History and architectural features

 Built circa 1886, this historic structure is a three-story, Wissahickon schist, clapboard, and shingle dwelling that was designed in the Queen Anne style.
 It features decorative quoining, gable, and hipped rooflines, and terra cotta decorative details.
 A two-story addition was built during the early 1900s.
 Also located on the property is a contributing brick stable with stone quoining.

-It was added to the National Register of Historic Places in 1983.